 If you’re suffering from back pain, medical marijuana may be a much safer option than OTC or prescription pain medication.
 Long-term use of pharmaceutical painkillers can have some serious lasting consequences including addiction, liver damage, an imbalance of brain neurotransmitters, and more.
 But marijuana has not demonstrated such significant side effects.
-In fact, most patients have only reported a complete relief of their pain!
+In fact, most patients have only reported a complete relief of their pain, whether they’re using cannabis flowers or simple CBD oil!
 Using medical marijuana for back pain may be a good idea if you’ve found yourself relying on painkillers to get through the day.
 Medical marijuana comes in a variety of strains with varying THC and CBD strength.
 Strains with low or absent THC will allow you to mostly avoid the psychoactive properties while still harnessing the full range of therapeutic benefits for reducing back pain with cannabis.

 Is Marijuana Anti Inflammatory and How Does It Work?

 Yes!
 A recent scientific review found that the anti-inflammatory properties of medical marijuana are more than 20 times stronger than aspirin and twice as strong as hydrocortisone.
 Marijuana has been used medically for thousands of years.
 It is only in the last century that it has been unfairly maligned with harmful drugs.
 The active chemical components of the marijuana plant are known as cannabinoids, which provide an array of therapeutic effects to the human body.
 These compounds work directly with the body’s endocannabinoid system which is directly responsible for pain and inflammation.